Sisodia sounds warning: COVID-19 cases in Delhi will explode to 5.5 lakhs by July-end

 Baijal's office also rejected the AAP government's criticism of his order overturning the decision to reserve some hospitals here only for Delhiites, saying "we are all Indians and Delhi belongs to all".
 The matter had also triggered a fresh round of confrontation between the Centre and Delhi government.
 The reaction comes a day after Sisodia and the AAP had launched an attack on Baijal.

 Nearly 30,000 cases have been reported in the national capital.
+The Delhi government on Tuesday did not issue its daily update on the number of coronavirus cases.
 Chief Minister Arvind Kejriwal, who underwent a COVID-19 test, tested negative.
 Sisodia said if the old growth rate of COVID-19 is taken into account, the doubling rate in Delhi is 12.6 days and almost all participants of the meeting agreed to this.

 The fatality rate in Delhi is 2.92 per cent as compared to the national average of 2.81 per cent, recovery rate is 38 per cent, and test per million is 13,543 as compared to the national average of 3531 tests per million, the LG office said.
 "Officials from the Centre said at the meeting that there is no community transmission of COVID-19 virus yet in Delhi and hence, there is no need of discussion on it," Sisodia told the media after the meeting.